 - a.
 The provider's eligibility for registration with the OfS. - b.
 The provider's ability to comply with its conditions of registration. - c.
-The provider's eligibility for degree awarding powers or university title, or its ability to comply with the criteria for degree awarding powers.
+The provider's eligibility for degree awarding powers, or its ability to comply with the criteria for degree awarding powers, where the provider: - i. holds degree awarding powers; or - ii. has submitted an application for degree awarding powers to the OfS, and for which the OfS has yet to reach a final decision. - d.
+The provider's eligibility for university title, where the provider: - i. holds university title; or - ii. has submitted an application for university title to the OfS, and for which the OfS has yet to reach a final decision.